 An opportunity for exploration

-Membership-based loyalty programmes (LPs) or card-based programmes are everywhere in the world of grocery retail, and they exist under many names.
-Bonus card, Clubcard, Extra, Nectar and AirMiles are just a few of these.
+Membership-based loyalty programs (LPs) or card-based programs are everywhere in the world of grocery retail, and they exist under many names.
+Bonus cards, Clubcard, Extra, Nectar, and AirMiles are just a few of these.
 According to a 2017 survey from Colloquy, there are over 3.8 billion LP memberships in the US alone, an increase of 46% from 2012.
-However, the costs of implementing and maintaining a membership-based loyalty programme are high.
+However, the costs of implementing and maintaining a membership-based loyalty program are high.

-ln addition, there are also many different schemes which all have different mechanics.
-Some of these reward you at the checkout immediately, whereas others offer a points-based collecting system.
+ln addition, there are also many different schemes that all have different mechanics.
+Some of these rewards you at the checkout immediately, whereas others offer a points-based collecting system.
 So, l wanted to find out if there was a certain mechanic that was best, or whether there were more factors at play as to what creates a successful LP.

 I wanted to widen the scope of my research, so l collected data from more than 50 European retail banners across 27 different countries.
 The aim was not just to find out the effectiveness of members vs. non-members in any given program, but to compare like-for-like across all of these 50 retailers.

 The data that came back provided some interesting, and more rational conclusions.
 For example, retailers who had a card-based program in place reported higher revenues than those who didn't.
 However, this may be due to the cost of the programs, which therefore puts restrictions on those retailers with lower revenues.